CoMusion: Towards Consistent Stochastic Human Motion Prediction via Motion Diffusion: Experiments

-\textbf{Evaluation metrics.} To evaluate stochastic HMP models quantitatively, most prior works adopt the metrics proposed in \cite{DBLP:conf/eccv/YuanK20} to measure sample diversity and accuracy.
-The Average Pairwise Distance (APD) computes the averaged $\ell_2$ distance between all generated sample pairs given one motion history, measuring the sample diversity.
-The Average and the Final Displacement Error (ADE and FDE) calculate the averaged all-time and the last-frame $\ell_2$ distances respectively between the groundtruth and the closest prediction, measuring the sample accuracy.
-In addition, the multimodal versions of ADE and FDE, MMADE, and MMFDE assess a method’s ability to produce multimodal predictions.
-To do so, MMADE and MMFDE first obtain multimodal groundtruth future motion through grouping similar last observed poses $x^H$ in terms of $\ell_2$ distance, and then compare all predictions with the multimodal groundtruth.
+Following previous work \cite{barquero2023belfusion}, we use a comprehensive set of metrics to evaluate \name~quantitatively.
+(1) Average Pairwise Distance (APD) computes the averaged $\ell_2$ distance between all generated sample pairs to measure sample diversity.
+(2) The Average and (3) the Final Displacement Errors (ADE and FDE) calculate the averaged all-time and the last-frame $\ell_2$ distances respectively between the groundtruth and the closest prediction, measuring sample accuracy.
+The multimodal versions of ADE and FDE, (4) MMADE, and (5) MMFDE assess a method’s ability to produce multimodal predictions, whose groundtruth is obtained by grouping similar observations.
+To quantify the realism of motion, (6) the Fr\'echet Inception Distance (FID) is used to assess the similarity between the distributions of generated and real motions.

-While these metrics can measure a method's ability to generate diverse and accurate samples to some extent, several issues are evident.
-First, while the APD metric captures the diversity level of the predicted motion, it fails to consider consistency between the input motion history and future motion prediction.
-As previously mentioned, prior methods that focus heavily on the diversity aspect (\ie, aim to obtain high APD) often generate motion with abnormal sudden changes, which cannot be reflected by these metrics.
-Second, the MMADE and MMFDE metrics are computed based on the multimodal groundtruth, which is collected based solely on $x^H$.
-However, motion of very distinct actions or behaviors can contain similar intermediate poses.
-Hence, these multimodal metrics can not accurately reflect a method’s ability to generate consistent motion.

-To address these issues and better quantify the realism of motion, the Fr\'echet Inception Distance (FID) metric is used by \cite{DBLP:conf/mm/DangNLZL22, DBLP:journals/corr/abs-2204-01565, DBLP:conf/mm/GuoZWZSDG020, DBLP:conf/iccv/PetrovichBV21} to assess the similarity between the distributions of generated and real motion based on the statistics of feature representations extracted by a pre-trained network.
-Recently, \cite{DBLP:journals/corr/abs-2211-14304} proposed several additional metrics to better quantify a model's capacity of producing globally behavior-consistent motion.
-The area of the Cumulative Motion Distribution (CMD) metric measures the difference between the areas under the cumulative true motion and predicted motion distributions, measuring the plausibility of predicted motion at a global level.
-Additionally, aiming to analyze to which extent the diversity is properly modeled, the Average Pairwise Distance Error (APDE) metric is defined as the absolute error between the APD of the multimodal groundtruth and the APD of the predictions.
+Recently, Barquero \etal \cite{barquero2023belfusion} proposed two metrics to better quantify a model's ability to produce behaviorally consistent motion.
+(6) The area of the Cumulative Motion Distribution (CMD) measures the difference between the areas under the cumulative true motion and predicted motion distributions, capturing the plausibility of predicted motion at a global level.
+To analyze to what extent the diversity is properly modeled, (7) the Average Pairwise Distance Error (APDE) is defined as the absolute error between the APD of the multimodal groundtruth and the APD of the predictions.
+For metric calculation details, please refer to the supplementary material.